Media Literacy and Civic Engagement in the Digital Age

 Student Union Building, Jordan Ballroom

-Livestream the event here.
+Recording of the event can be found here.

 Please join us for a public discussion between students, educators, and journalists exploring the intersections between journalism, media literacy and student voice.